OpenMM

 Within this tag, you’ll find:

-Particles: They are represented with <Particle> tags, each containing:
+Particles: each particle is represented with a <Particle> tag, containing:

 • Mass